What are the legal frameworks?

 Saxony

-Ministry for Economic Affairs, Labour and Transport
+State Ministry of Economic Affairs, Labour and Transport

 Saxon Chief Mining Authority